marcbachmann/node-html-pdf/README.md

   // Script options
-  "phantomPath": "./node_modules/phantomjs/bin/phantomjs", // PhantomJS binary which should get downloaded automatically "script": '/url',           // Absolute path to a custom phantomjs script, use the file in lib/scripts as example "timeout": 30000           // Timeout that will cancel phantomjs, in milliseconds
+  "phantomPath": "./node_modules/phantomjs/bin/phantomjs", // PhantomJS binary which should get downloaded automatically "phantomArgs": [], // array of strings used as phantomjs args e.g. ["--ignore-ssl-errors=yes"] "script": '/url',           // Absolute path to a custom phantomjs script, use the file in lib/scripts as example "timeout": 30000           // Timeout that will cancel phantomjs, in milliseconds